The Silhouette

 They pulled all those recordings from the day of the shooting, examined Lars' behavior, his turns of phrase, even things he didn't do, starting with the 911 call.

 This is Lars in the first moments of that call.
-Had a gun shot by her.
+Had a gunshot fire.

 I thought somebody was in the house.